Robert D. Pace

 Here is a good rule for every leader: Never try to accomplish your assignments alone.
 Always invite others to assist you!
 When you implement this practice you will both achieve more and allow others to gain a sense of fulfillment and joy, too.

 It is on the rarest of occasions that God assigns major projects to one person who doesn’t need the assistance of others.

-If Godhas chosen you to fulfill an assignment he will also make provision for it.
+If God has chosen you to fulfill an assignment he will also make provision for it.
 If you don’t have provision for your mission it could mean that your timing is off.
 It’s okay to pause, pray, and wait for God to supply your need.